ProtopiaTech/workshop-apim-en/apimanagement-4.md

 ![](Images/APIMFrontendFormEditor.png)

-- Edit Inbound processing / Outbound processong / Backend
+- Edit Inbound processing / Outbound processing / Backend
   - Have a choice of the 'Code View' editor or selecting an [Add Policy] Form

 ![](Images/APIMInboundProcessing.png)